The Index

 Acting in the Cracks is the first applied note (the prescription).
 The Obvious Child is the second (the demonstration of what happens when the prescription is ignored).
 They are companion pieces.

 The essays under Writing are the personal architecture underneath the body.
-Read them after the research papers if you want.
+Read them after the other pieces if you want.

 Aristotle's concept of schole meets modern AI: why free, unclaimed time is the first and most important precondition of real citizenship, and how it is being quietly recaptured today. - The Last Ground